kcharbo3/Cipher-Decrypter/README.md

 ## Class Descriptions
 ### MyHash
 MyHash is an implementation of a hash table.
-The rules for this project made it so no mappings were allowed.
+The rules for this project made it so that using the STL unordered_map or map are not allowed.
 Therefore, in order to reach the desired efficiency, an implementation of a hash table was necessary.

 ### Decrypter
 The decrypter decodes the cipher by recursively checking which mapping works for all characters in the cipher.
 This is the class where the decoded words are returned.